-(a) Material subsidiaries
+a.
+Material subsidiaries

-The Group's principal subsidiaries at 30 June 2023 are set out below.
+The Group's principal subsidiaries at 30 June 2024 are set out below.
 Unless otherwise stated, they have share capital consisting solely of ordinary shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
 The country of incorporation or registration is also their principal place of business.

-Place of business or Ownership inte erest held by the group Name of entity country of incorporation 2023 (%) 2022 (%) Finance One Pty Ltd Australia 100 100 Finance One Commercial Pty Ltd Australia 100 100 Cash Buddy Pty Ltd Australia 100 100 Commercial Credit Control Pty Ltd Australia 100 100 Strategic Collections Pty Ltd Australia 100 100
+Name of Entity Place of business Ownserhip interest held by the group or country of incorporation 2024 (%) 2023 (%) Finance One Pty Ltd Australia 100 100 Finance One Commercial Pty Ltd Australia 100 100 Fin One Services Pty Ltd (formerly Cash Buddy Pty Ltd) Australia 100 100 Commercial Credit Control Pty Ltd Australia 100 100 Strategic Collections Pty Ltd Australia 100 100 Finance One Management Pty Ltd Australia 100 - Commercial Credit Control NZ Pty Limited New Zealand 100 100